Toyota Tercel: Export models

-North American models were the base (2-door), DX (2-/4-door) and LE (4-door).
+North American models were the 2-door base, 2 and 4-door DX, and 4-door LE.
+The hatchback was no longer offered for this region.
 Colour-keyed bumpers, full wheel covers and folded rear seat were optional on the DX, standard on the LE.
 The LE has red trunk garnish similar to the Japanese model.

 Facelift was given for the 1993 model year with a restyled grille and the addition of a standard driver's side airbag The driver-side now has 3-point seatbelt, but the passenger-side retained the non-motorized two-point passive passenger-side seatbelt with manuallap belt.
 ABS (anti-lock brakes) was optional.
 The Tercel was carried over to 1994 with no major changes aside from changing over to haloalkane, a non-CFC refrigerant, for the air conditioning system.